 Before we start choosing our homeschool curriculum, I want you to know that homeschooling does not have to ruin your family budget.
 Families in all different income levels successfully homeschool.
 It is again one of those things that you can cater to your unique family.
 We have been a one income family since my oldest child was born, so I am accustomed to finding ways to save money to help out my family.
-I have learned a few things that help me save money on homeschool supplies and curriculum over these last 8 years and I am happy to share them with you.
+Now I do work from home, but we are still very mindful of our family budget.
+I have learned a few things that help me save money on homeschool supplies and curriculum over these last 13 years and I am happy to share them with you.

 The Shiny Object Syndrome

 Before we can save money in our homeschool, we need to determine what our budget actually is.
 In order to do this, we need to determine what it is we actually need in our homeschool.
 It is beyond easy to get carried away and think we need all the things – the newest math program we heard about, the shiny manipulatives, multiple science books in case one child isn’t interested…etc. I can still do this after 8 years of homeschooling.
 But again, because I have homeschooled for that long, and do teach multiple children on one income… I choose to buy only what we truly need in our classroom and then get creative with my wants.

 I can not tell you what your budget should be in your homeschool.
 That is something you should decide with your spouse.
 I actually do not have a set yearly number amount that we spend, but I am always looking for ways to spend as little as possible.
 Because I have multiple children, I typically need to spend more on the oldest and less and less for each subsequent child.
 I know some states will give you a stipend for your homeschool, which I find such a blessing.
 I wish we had that in our state!